#What is Social Prescribing?

 Even though our research pilot has concluded, the work is continuing in several ongoing projects:

-The Alliance is supporting a Black-Focused Social Prescribing Project with the Black Health Committee and Balsam Foundation to provide culturally competent programs for Black families and their communities.
-Across 4 Black-led community health centres in Toronto, this project is developing a social prescribing model grounded in Afrocentric values and principles to holistically improve Black health and wellbeing.
+The Alliance is supporting a Black-Focused Social Prescribing Project (BFSP) with the Black Health Committee and Balsam Foundation to provide culturally competent programs for Black families and their communities.
+Across four Black-led community health centres in Ontario, this project is developing a social prescribing model grounded in Afrocentric values and principles to holistically improve Black health and wellbeing.
+Black-focused social prescribing is culturally appropriate, relevant and is rooted in the Seven Principles of Kwanzaa which are:

-Partnering with the Older Adults Centres’ Association of Ontario, the Links2Wellbeing project offers social prescribing for older adults.
+Partnering with the Older Adults Centres’ Association of Ontario, the Links2Wellbeing (L2W) project offers social prescribing for older adults.
 Through the Social Prescribing Community Quilt website, we collected stories from health providers, staff, volunteers, and clients to gain insight into their experience of social prescribing and its impacts.
+The L2W project team has worked with health providers across Ontario to build a sustainable formal framework for social prescribing, referring socially isolated older adults to a range of tailored, non-clinical services available through their local Senior Active Living Centre (SALC).

 More information can be found here: https://www.socialprescribingquilt.com

-Social Prescribing for Better Mental Health is an eighteen-month project funded by the Public Health Agency of Canada.
-Its goal is to deliver initiatives to support people whose mental health has been most affected by the COVID-19 pandemic.
+Social Prescribing for Better Mental Health was an eighteen-month project funded by the Public Health Agency of Canada.
+Its goal was to deliver initiatives to support people whose mental health has been most affected by the COVID-19 pandemic.

-These initiatives aim to promote mental health, prevent mental illness, and build the capacity to address new and complex needs emerging from the pandemic.
+These initiatives aimed to promote mental health, prevent mental illness, and build the capacity to address new and complex needs emerging from the pandemic.

 In the Media